-- All canoe rental operators provide life jackets so make sure to take advantage.
+- Canoe rental operators provide life jackets so make sure to take advantage.

 Can You Bring Your Own Canoe Or Kayak on Lake Louise?

 Yes, you can bring your own canoe or kayak to Lake Louise or any body of water within Banff National Park.
-As stated earlier there is no public boat launch at Lake Louise which means you’ll have to carry your canoe from the public parking lot, and then awkwardly launch your water device from the lakeshore with plenty of people around.
-It’s certainly doable, we’ve done it a number of times and it’s no big deal, just as long as you’re prepared to do so.
+As stated earlier, there is no public boat launch at Lake Louise which means you’ll have to carry your canoe from the public parking lot, and then awkwardly launch your water device from the lakeshore with plenty of people around.
+It’s certainly doable, we’ve done it several times and it’s no big deal, just as long as you’re prepared to do so.

-This is all of course if you can get a parking spot, as they fill up fast in the summer months.
+This is all, of course if you can get a parking spot at Lake Louise, as they fill up fast in the summer months.
 We love to go for a SUP on the lake by arriving early in the morning for a hike and then relaxing on the water in the afternoon.

 Canoes in Banff

-If you’re not keen on waiting in line or paying the high prices for a canoe rental at Lake Louise there are other locations that you can head to in the Banff National Park.
-For more information, you can check out our post on canoe rentals in Banff.
+If you’re not keen on waiting in line or paying the high prices for a canoe rental at Lake Louise, there are other locations that you can head to in the Banff National Park.
+You can check out our post on canoe rentals in Banff for more information.

 ↓ Join the community ↓